I Ching, Yijing or Zhou Yi

 But if you look at the oldest form of the character, at least the oldest one I could find, it looks like a moon with rays: moonshine.

-But then Harmen comes aqlong and he tells me, the lines are the name of a sacrifice.
+But then Harmen comes along and says that it is the name of a sacrifice.
 He is thorough, I trust what he says.
 And if he is wrong, he tells everyone immediately.
 So the character as a whole is a sacrifice to the moon, in the dark.
-Used as verb: give, grant or bestow.

 In all cultures, even today, and also here in the West, the moon stands for changeability.
 And that is not only an idea.
 The moon brings about the tides in the seas, and also the tides in all living creatures.
 In astrology too the moon is the changeable part of the personality, the feelings that react to everything, always different, in contrast to the sun, which is the more conscious, visible and stabile part.